meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

 The fundamental building blocks of a state machine built with `quickcheck-state-machine` come in three types: one represents a model of the system, one represents the commands that can be issued to the system and one represents responses to the commands.

-Importantly, all three need to be polymorphic in accepting a type constructor `(Type -> Type)` as the generic type `r`.
-This polymorphism will never be used directly, but is used by `quickcheck-state-machine` internally to inject two different type constructors: `Symbolic` and `Concrete`. `Symbolic` is used by `quickcheck-state-machine` to generate series of commands from a state machine whereas `Concrete` is used when the state machine is executing.
+Importantly, all three need to be polymorphic in accepting a kind signature `(Type -> Type)` as the generic type `r`.
+This polymorphism will never be used directly, but is used by `quickcheck-state-machine` internally to inject two different kind signatures: `Symbolic` and `Concrete`.
+The `Symbolic` kind is used by `quickcheck-state-machine` to generate series of commands from a state machine whereas the `Concrete` kind is used when the state machine is executing.
 In simple models like the one below, this distinction is not useful, but when models use types that only exist in certain monadic contexts, the distinction is important.

 For example, the data type `IORef` (a mutable memory address) only ever exists in the `IO` monadic context, so if it is part of a model, a command, or a response, we could never use a the model, command, or response outside of the `IO` context.
 This would make generating commands more difficult - in general, we want our state machine's command generation to be pure.
 To solve this, `quickcheck-state-machine` would hold a symbolic reference to an `IORef` when the state machine is generating commands whereas we need to hold an concrete `IORef` in when running the test.